How to download videos from Safari on iPhone and iPad

 Download video on iPhone using Safari browser

-How to download videos on iPhone and iPad
+Download videos using Safari on iPhone and iPad

-3) After you tap the video download icon on a website in Safari, you should see an iOS pop-up menu with two options – View and Download.
-Tap Download, and it will save the file.
-You’ll notice that the Safari address bar now has a tiny arrow icon with a circular blue progress bar signifying the download status.
+3) After tapping the download icon for the video in Safari, you should see a pop-up menu with two options: View and Download.
+Tap Download to save the file.
+You’ll notice a tiny arrow icon and a circular blue progress bar in the Safari address bar, indicating the download status.

 Download a video using Safari on iPhone

-4) Tap Safari’s arrow icon and pick Downloads to get to the download manager, which lists the downloaded files.
-These files are saved in a folder inside the Files app.
+4) Tap Safari’s arrow icon and pick Downloads to open the download manager.
+The manager lists the downloaded files, which are saved in a folder inside the Files app.

 See downloaded video file in Safari on iOS

-But you can easily add them to your iPhone’s Camera Roll using one of these two ways:
+You can easily add them to your iPhone’s Camera Roll using one of these two methods:

 Save video: Tap the video file > share button > Save Video.